Why "Sea of Insanity"?

 Where does the strip take place, anyway?

-SoI actually has no definite location, save that it is not in any of the "trendy" urban areas such as California or New York.
+SoI has no definite location, save that it is not in any of the "trendy" urban areas such as California or New York.
 "Somewhere in America" is about the closest you'll get, most likely in the middle or northern states.
 The bulk of it also occurs in the suburbs, not in a major city, as Isle's house tends to be the foci for most of the goings-on, and she isn't much for urban settings.

 Will we see gods from any of the other pantheons?

 Probably not.
 Although there is the occasional cross-pantheon interaction, most gods keep to their own.
 It tends to turn into something of a celestial pissing match given that belief is a valuable commodity, and other gods are generally still seen as competition.
-They're definitely out there, though, and there are trans-pantheon friendships.
-Just not many.
+They're definitely out there, though, and there are trans-pantheon friendships -- just not many.

 Only sometimes.
 When she's wearing a toga or shift, she makes them appear normal -- otherwise she doesn't bother.
 Although she prefers modern clothing for comfort reasons, occasionally she feels like wearing a transparent piece of nothing.
 Just for old time's sake, of course.
+(Plus, I used to be a little less thoughtful about that kind of detail.)

 Why does no one notice Isle's ears?

-Actually, people do notice them, which is why she's grown her hair long.
+They do, which is why she's grown her hair long.
 Around the house she's pretty careless about them, so she'll usually wear her hair up.
 Sometimes she'll forget, or other times, like at the Halloween party, she just won't bother.
 When you have a god trying to court you, appearance is not one of your top priorities.

 Why does Dirk keep calling Isle "Iole"?